jacqueline-wong/CEE4530/Lab5/team10_lab5.md

 The flow dispersion reactor is slightly more complicated.
 It resembles lakes and rivers more accurately and is a mix between the CMFR and PFR as is the case with lakes and rivers.
 There are two models for arbitrary mixing level.
 Assuming open boundary conditions, the advectional-dispersion equation is given by equation (56)
 $$\frac{\partial C}{\partial t} ={\rm \; -U}\frac{\partial C}{\partial x} +{\rm \; D}_{{\rm d}} \frac{\partial ^{2} C}{\partial x^{2}}$$

-Given complete mixing in the y-z plane and advective and dispersive transport only in the x direction, the above differential equation is resolved into equation (57).
+Given complete mixing in the y-z plane and advection and dispersive transport only in the x direction, the above differential equation is resolved into equation (57).

 $${\rm C(x,t)\; }={\rm \; }\frac{M}{A\sqrt{4\pi D_{d} t} } \exp \left[\frac{-x'^{2} }{4D_{d} t} \right]$$